-If we have difficulty enrolling a sufficient number of patients to conduct our clinical trials as planned, we may need to delay, limit or terminate ongoing or planned clinical trials, any of which would have an adverse effect on our business, financial condition, results of operations and prospects.
+Should we resume development of our product candidates and if we have difficulty enrolling a sufficient number of patients to conduct our clinical trials, we may need to delay, limit or terminate the resumption or continuation of clinical trials, any of which would have an adverse effect on our business, financial condition, results of operations and prospects.

-We may encounter substantial delays in our clinical trials or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities.
+Should we resume development of our product candidates, we may encounter substantial delays in resuming our clinical trials or we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities.

 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical studies to demonstrate the safety and efficacy of the product candidates in humans.
 Clinical testing is expensive, time-consuming and uncertain as to outcome.
-We cannot guarantee that any clinical studies will be conducted as planned or completed on schedule, if at all.
+Should we resume development of our product candidates, we cannot guarantee that any clinical studies will be conducted as planned or completed on schedule, if at all.
 A failure of one or more clinical studies can occur at any stage of testing.
-Events that may prevent successful or timely completion of clinical development include:
+Events that may prevent successful or timely completion of clinical development, should we resume any clinical development programs, include: